-The Florida premises liability lawyers at Kogan & DiSalvo could help you determine your rights in you are injured on another person or business’s property.
+The Florida premises liability lawyers at Kogan & DiSalvo could help you determine your rights if you are injured on another person or business’s property.
 You may have a valid civil case and be eligible to receive monetary compensation for both your physical and financial suffering.
-Call today to schedule a free consultation with one of our experienced attorneys.
+Call today to schedule a free consultation with one of our experienced premises liability attorneys.

 Classifying Plaintiffs in Premises Liability Cases

 A defendant’s civil liability varies depending on how the law classifies the plaintiff.
 Individuals who are hurt on the property of another party should discuss their cause with our reliable Florida premises liability attorneys to determine their classification and what duties they were owed based upon that classification.